Murray Bridge, South Australia

 The city is called Pomberuk by the traditional owners of the land, the Ngarrindjeri people.
 It was later known as Mobilong and later as Edwards Crossing, before being renamed as Murray Bridge in 1924, deriving its name from the then Murray River road/rail bridge crossing over the Murray River.
 The city is situated on the Princes Highway, the main road transport link between Adelaide and Melbourne.

-The city services a farming area including dairy, pigs, chickens, cereal crops and vegetables (including "stay crisp lettuces").
+The city services a farming area including dairy, pigs, chickens, cereal crops and vegetables.

 History

 Murray Bridge is in the traditional lands of the Ngarrindjeri people, who refer to Murray Bridge as Pomberuk.
 The first European explorer was Charles Sturt, who camped there on 8 February 1830.